sumonaust/laravel-docker/readme.md

-# Layer 4 Load balancing using mysql flask and nginx
+# VPC peering and nginx proxy

 This project is a demonstration of using nginx as a layer 4 load balancer for a python based web app and mysql.
 This project is created using docker compose.